shmorri/docs-casa-prod/docs/source/administration/installation.md

 Casa must be installed on the same server or VM as an operational Gluu Server 3.1.6 instance with at least the following components:

+- oxAuth OAuth2 Server
+- oxTrust GUI
+- Gluu LDAP
 - Apache
-- LDAP
-- oxAuth
-- oxTrust

 **[Install Gluu 3.1.6](https://gluu.org/docs/ce/3.1.6/installation-guide/)**